It is a rare dog indeed that at some point in their life has not been prescribed prednisone for dogs.

-The excessive drinking can lead to accidents in the house, even for dogs that are properly potty trained.
+Excessive drinking can lead to accidents in the house, even for dogs that are properly potty trained.

 Likewise, the ravenous appetite can cause some dogs to steal food and is a common cause of weight gain.

-Unfortunately, these side effects are completely to be expected, so don’t be alarmed if your dog becomes food and water-obsessed.
+Unfortunately, these side effects are to be expected, so don’t be alarmed if your dog becomes food and water-obsessed.

-Whilst inconvenient and undesirable, hunger and thirst aren’t generally harmful to the dog, however some of the other short term side effects are.
+Whilst inconvenient and undesirable, hunger and thirst aren’t generally harmful to the dog, however, some of the other short term side effects are.

-The most serious includes gastric ulceration.
+The most serious include gastric ulceration.